Top-rated local movers that handle Columbus to Anaheim moves

 - Anaheim’s population is about 68% greater than Columbus.

-- Anaheim's public transportation has a score of 5 out of 10 versus Columbus's lower score of 2.
+- Anaheim’s public transportation score of 5 out of 10 is higher than Columbus’s score of 2.

 - Anaheim is more walkable than Columbus with a score of 56 out of 100 vs Columbus’s 25 out of 100.

 - With a score of 52 out of 100, Anaheim is more bike-friendly than Columbus, which has a score of 31 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Anaheim’s crime rate is lower than Columbus with a score of 53.18 compared to Columbus’s 72.18.
 This means that Anaheim neighborhoods are safer than 53.18% of all U.S. neighborhoods, and Columbus neighborhoods are safer than 72.18%.